noobapoo99/React_shopping/README.md

+# Note
+The data generated is random , please ignore if the image does not matches the product description

 # Shopping Cart App

 This is a responsive React-based shopping cart application.
 The app displays a list of products, allows users to filter products by various criteria, and manage their cart for checkout.
 The app is mobile-friendly and features a dynamic filter system for both small and large screens.